jonlandrum/jonlandrum/README.md

 #### Philosophy

-I believe firmly in the Unix philosophy<sup>[1]</sup>: Write programs that do one thing and do it well; Choose to fail early in the development process; and Write programs that work together seamlessly.
+I believe firmly in the Unix philosophy<sup>[1]</sup>:

+* Write programs that do one thing and do it well;
+* Choose to fail early in the development process; and
+* Write programs that work together seamlessly.

 The "text streams" part of McIlroy's original list doesn't always apply today, but the rest certainly does.
-And in keeping with the _spirit_ of that fourth point, programs should be able to communicate effectively through APIs without regard to the language used to write them.
+And in keeping with the _spirit_ of that point, programs should be able to communicate effectively through APIs without regard to the language used to write them.
 To this end, writing software is infrequently a one-time event; we must revise and refactor continuously.
 In the words of Blaise Pascal, "I would have written a shorter letter, but I did not have the time".

 #### Apparatus